andreimaxim/andreimaxim.com/_posts/2024-07-02-setting-up-postgres-for-rails-e7e3c886.md

 layout: post
 title: Setting Up Postgres for Rails
 ---

-If you are setting up a Rails application for development and you need to run Postgres locally, you have two options:
+If you are setting up a Rails application for development, and you need to run Postgres locally, you have two options:
 1. Install Postgres using the operating system package manager (e.g. `apt get`)
 2. Start a PostgreSQL container